dreampiggy/CocoaPodsXCAssetsIssue/README.md

 s.resources = ['TestLibrary2/Assets/TestLibrary2.xcassets']
 ```

-However, when your Application project, including at least one Pods using the `resources` with xcassets.
+However, when your Application project, including **at least 1** Pods using the `resources` with xcassets.
 Then all the Pods' xcassets resource (whatever it come from), will be duplicated twice, inside your App's main bundle.
 It stored inside your App's product app's root path via `Assets.car`.

 See the screenshot here.
 The App's main bundle `Assets.car`, contains all the other Pods's image resources.
 However, the `TestLibrary` itself also contains its image resources.